 Data Acquisition Toolbox™

 The Analog Output (Single Sample) block opens, initializes, configures, and controls an analog data acquisition device.
-The opening, initialization, and configuration of the device occur once at the start of the model's execution.
-The block outputs a single sample every sample time, synchronously to the hardware, during the model's run time.
+The opening, initialization, and configuration of the device occur once at the start of the model execution.
+The block outputs a single sample every time step, synchronously to the hardware, during the model run time.

-Note: You can use Analog Output (Single Sample) block only with devices that support single sample output.
-The block will error out when the model is run with a device that does not support single sample acquisition.
-To send data using devices that do not support acquisition of a single sample (like devices designed for sound and vibration), use the Analog Output block.
+You can use the Analog Output (Single Sample) block only with devices that support single sample output.
+To send data using devices that do not support acquisition of a single sample (such as devices designed for sound and vibration), use the Analog Output block.

 For more information on these features, see the Simulink documentation.

 Use the Block Parameters dialog box to select your device and to set other configuration options.